FabSwingers.com

 The one thing that trumps the lot is talking over a coffee or beer with my closest friends and sharing our hopes and fears.
 That is the best therapy of all.

-By (user no longer on site) 5 weeks ago
+By (user no longer on site) over a year ago

 I was prescribed these and took them for a few months they made me suicidle basically i stopped them straight away!
 Doctors dont care anymore they will give u anything they get paid either way!

-By *ustfulbigboyMan 5 weeks ago
+By *ustfulbigboyMan over a year ago

 North Wales